Mark Foy (businessman): Early life

 Mark Foy was born in Bendigo, Victoria on 15 February 1865.
-His father also Mark Foy Snr. had emigrated from Ireland in 1858 with his wife Mary Macken and had gone to the goldfields where he participated in the establishment of various stores.
-In 1870 he moved to Melbourne where he set up a new drapery shop in Smith Street, Collingwood.
+His father, Mark Foy Snr., had emigrated from Ireland in 1858.
+Foy's parents had gone to the goldfields establishing various stores.
+In 1870, Foy's father moved to Melbourne where he set up a drapery shop in Smith Street, Collingwood.
 This business prospered, occupying three shops by 1875 and six by 1880.
-Suffering from ill health, he handed the firm to this eldest son Francis and left with his wife for Europe.
-In San Francisco his health worsened and he died on 14 January 1884.
+Suffering from ill health, Foy Snr. and his wife left for Europe, handing the firm to their eldest son, Francis.
+In San Francisco his health worsened and Foy Snr. died on 14 January 1884.
 Soon afterwards Francis sold the stores.
-In 1985, he and went with his younger brother Mark to Sydney to establish a new business under his father's name.
+In 1885, Francis went to Sydney with his younger brother, Mark Jr., to establish a new business under his father's name.

 Mark Foy's Department store

 The brothers opened their Sydney store in 1885 in Oxford Street.
 The business expanded rapidly and more surrounding stores were opened.
 A London buying office was set up in 1890, and additional premises in Oxford Street were purchased in 1894.
 Mark Foy's Fair, a sale usually staged twice a year, became a highly anticipated event on the Sydney shopping calendar.

 In 1888 Mark Foy married Annie Davey (1864-1921), the daughter of John Davey, a merchant from Melbourne.
 The couple had no children and in 1900 they were granted a divorce by the NSW Court.
 In the same year he married Elizabeth Dominica Tweedie who was the head of the Dressmaking Department in his Oxford Street Store.
-She was also advertised by the store as being a leading fashion expert and designer.
+Elizabeth was also advertised by the store as being a leading fashion expert and designer.
 The couple had four children, two sons and two daughters.